Rodger Winn

 Sir Charles Rodger Noel Winn, CB, OBE (22 December 1903 – 4 June 1972) was a British judge and Royal Navy intelligence officer who led the tracking of German U-boat operations during World War II.

 Early life

+Charles Rodger Noel Winn was born on 22 December 1903 in Barnt Green, Worcestershire, England to Joan and Ernest Winn.
+He had a younger brother, Godfrey Herbert Winn who was born 1906.

 Winn suffered from polio as a child, leaving him with crippled legs and a stooped posture.
 He was educated at Oundle School.
 Notwithstanding his disability, he obtained degrees from Trinity College, Cambridge and Harvard Universities.
 He was called to the bar by the Inner Temple in 1928 and joined the chambers of Sir Patrick Hastings.